 Today, it’s the one nighttime routine – besides brushing teeth – that I try not to let slide.

 Children love hearing stories, especially at bedtime.
-It’s a time-honored tradition that helps them wind down after moments of playing, screaming and other intense activities, and go to sleep.
+It’s a time-honored tradition that helps them wind down after moments of playing, screaming, and other intense activities, and go to sleep.

 Reading also helps kids bond with their mother or father as they associate it with love and affection, improves language, sharpens their memory and creative thinking, and makes them love books.

 It’s not that easy finding children’s books around the house or buying newer titles every day though.
-Thankfully, there’s a wealth of free kids’ books online you can read to them, or give them to read on a computer, phone or tablet.
+Thankfully, there’s a wealth of free kids’ books online you can read to them, or give them to read on a computer, phone, or tablet.

 Try these great sites with good quality, free online books for kids.
 Also, check out our YouTube video if you prefer to watch, rather than read!
 Also, check out our YouTube video where we cover some of the best options also:

 Best Websites With Free Online Books For Kids